salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 ### Resume Feature

-The resume feature allows an NPO System Administrator to continue deployment if the app was closed during any of the five initial steps.
+The resume feature allows an Amp Impact System Administrator to continue deployment if the app was closed during any of the five initial steps.
 Additionally, the resume feature can also be used to retrieve the Data Lake provisioning information after deployment and also a start a new datalake deployment if that is desired.

 ### Resume while deployment is in progress

-During any of the six steps with the Datalake App, it is recommended that the NPO User keep the Nonprofits Datalake app in the browser running till the datalake is deployed.
+During any of the six steps with the Amp Impact Datalake Connector App, it is recommended that the User keep the Amp Impact Datalake Connector App in the browser running till the datalake is deployed.
 However, if the user does accidentally close the browser, the "resume" feature can help pick up where the deployment was left off.
 Note that depending on which step the user is in when the browser is closed, the app will resume in the same step.

 ### Resume after deployment

-Once the datalake is deployed, the "resume" feature can be used for the NPO User to retrieve details on the datalake that was setup earlier.
-Additionally, the NPO System Administrator can use the app to create and manage IAM users to grant them access to Tableau Desktop.
+Once the datalake is deployed, the "resume" feature can be used for the User to retrieve details on the datalake that was setup earlier.
+Additionally, the System Administrator can use the app to create and manage IAM users to grant them access to Tableau Desktop.
 These users will have _least privilege_ credentials to access only the data and resources they need.
-The screenshots below show how the NPO System Administrator can enter their IAM Admin Key ID and Secret Access Key to retrieve the details of the datalake from Step 6 and manage users for Tableau Desktop access, view Data Lake access information and retrieve instructions for Tableau Desktop, access CloudWatch Dashboard and subscribe to systems notifications in Step 6.
+The screenshots below show how the System Administrator can enter their IAM Admin Key ID and Secret Access Key to retrieve the details of the datalake from Step 6 and manage users for Tableau Desktop access, view Data Lake access information and retrieve instructions for Tableau Desktop, access CloudWatch Dashboard and subscribe to systems notifications in Step 6.

 <img src="../app/src/images/screenshots/Resume-1.png"> <img src="../app/src/images/screenshots/Resume-2.png">